neuhaus/distinct/README.md

 # distinct

-So there's this magazine's Mastodon account that you like, but it rebogs stories over and over again?
+So there's this magazine's Mastodon account that you like, but it reposts stories over and over again?
-This Mastodon bot will reblog someone's toot only if that person hasn't tooted something with the same URL in the past.
+This Mastodon bot will boost someone's toot only if that person hasn't tooted something with the same URL in the past.
 The name "distinct" was chosen for the SQL [SELECT DISTINCT](https://www.w3schools.com/Sql/sql_distinct.asp) statement.

 Follow distinct bots instead of the original Mastodon accounts and enjoy duplicate-free toots!